 - How do we organize and structure information in Jama Software?

-Sponsorship: Identify a business or executive sponsor to help promote the importance of the initiative across your organization and help clear major roadblocks as they arise.
-Determine how involved he or she wants to be in the rollout and how best to keep your sponsor informed.
+Sponsorship: Identify or executive sponsor to help promote the importance of the initiative across your organization and help clear major roadblocks as they arise.
+Determine how involved they want to be in the rollout and how best to keep your sponsor informed.

 Impact: How will introducing Jama Software to your users impact their work stream?
 Be prepared to explain the benefits of Jama Software - how it will better workflows and how it will support corporate objectives.